potionfactory/LetsMove/README.md

 - PFMoveApplication.h
 - PFMoveApplication.m
-- NSString+SymlinksAndAliases.h
-- NSString+SymlinksAndAliases.m

 In your app delegate's "-[applicationWillFinishLaunching:]" method, call the PFMoveToApplicationsFolderIfNecessary function at the very top.

 If your project has ARC enabled, you'll want to disable ARC on the above files.
-You can do so by adding -fno-objc-arc compiler flag to your NSString+SymlinksAndAliases.m and PFMoveApplication.m source files.
+You can do so by adding -fno-objc-arc compiler flag to your PFMoveApplication.m source file.
 See http://stackoverflow.com/questions/6646052/how-can-i-disable-arc-for-a-single-file-in-a-project/6658549#6658549

+If your application is localized, also copy the 'MoveApplication.string' files into your project.

 License
 -------